hilbert/hilbert-docker-images/README.md

     which than will be tagged with local names (e.g. `test:latest` or `x11:latest`).
     *We assume host system to be fully pre-configured (and all necessary kernel modules installed and loaded).*
     Therefore we avoid installing/building kernel modules inside docker container (e.g. using `dkms`).
-3. `runme.sh`: Launch this dockapp application.
+3. `runme.sh`: Launch demo prototype application.
-    The shell script `runme.sh` is supposed to be the dockapp's entry point.
+    The shell script `runme.sh` is supposed to be the demo entry point.
     Using host docker it runs `main` (or its alteration if available) image, which contains a glue-together script `main.sh` that now overtakes the control (!) over the host system (docker service and `/dev`).